okinealb/face-detection/README.md

 3. **Milestone 3:** Train a face detection classifier using AdaBoost based on the Haar features
 4. **Milestone 4:** Implement real-time face detection and output confidence scores on live video feeds

-## Dataset
+## Datasets
-We will use the BioID Face Database, which includes 1521 grayscale images and marked eye positions for 23 individuals.
-This dataset includes frontal views of faces under varying light conditions, making it suitable for our face detection system.
+We will use the BioID Face Database, Labeled Faces in the Wild Dataset and Caltech 101 Dataset.
+These will include training and testing data for faces both positive and negative samples.

 ## Evaluation
 The project's success will be evaluated based on: